MolSSI-Education/python-package-best-practices/_episodes/05-function-style.md

 ~~~
 {: .output}

-And then we would immediately know that the error that we need to address is related to the type of the input that we are giving to our function.
+With the built-in exception, we would immediately know that the error we need to address is related to the type of input that we are giving to tht functions.

 Other types of exceptions include having variables not being defined (NameError) or asserting that two numbers are the same (assert).
 The latter will be particularly useful when we want to automatize testing within our package.

-However, our function might be hard to read and understand for others so we might want to consider styling it properly.
+Our functions are now smarter and will better guide users when using them.
+However, our function still might be hard to read and understand for others so we might want to consider styling it properly.

-## Raising Errors

-As authors of the function, we know how it internally opperates and what errors we could expect.
-This is not necesarily true for someone else

 ## Coding Style